 Note that these prices are based on meals in slightly cheaper cafes and restaurants which is why they are the prices they are, of course, if you go for more upmarket places these things will cost you a lot more.

-There are plenty of hostel’s in Italy and the rates do vary on the city so keep this in mind, Pisa was a lot cheaper than Venice for example.
+There are plenty of hostel’s in Italy and the rates do vary on the City so keep this in mind, Pisa is a lot cheaper than Venice for example.

-I personally didn’t pay for any attractions as I was happy walking around by myself and doing free things and I didn’t feel that I missed out on anything (especially the queues!).
+I personally didn’t pay for many attractions as I was happy walking around by myself and doing free things in Italy and I didn’t feel that I missed out on anything (especially the queues!).

 September was a really great time to go as the weather was still lovely and warm but a lot of the summer holiday tourists had gone meaning transport and accommodation was cheaper!

 I booked my accommodation and trains only a week before leaving but if I had booked them further in advance I believe I could have got them cheaper!

 I hope this makes you realise that you can spend a week in Italy on a budget!